You And I Are Addicts.

 Empathy began growing in me while interviewing a young woman at a tribal wellness center in Washington state.
 “Suzanne,” she said, “It was my fault.
 I chose to use that drug, but pretty soon after I began using it, it began using me.”

 The Questions People Ask

-The first question people ask me about my project is “How did you find drug addicts?”
+The first question people ask me is “How did you find drug addicts?”
 Given that there are 20 million in the United States, it was not hard.
 I met people suffering from addiction in soup kitchens and homeless shelters, in treatment centers, and on the streets.
 I even hung out at a pawn shop once.

 Another thing I learned out there in America, is that the front lines of our war against drug addiction are filled with survivors.
-Time and again, when I met people working in recovery programs, soup kitchens, homeless shelters, very often, they themselves had recovered from addiction.
+Time and again, when I met people working in recovery programs, soup kitchens, and homeless shelters, very often, they themselves had recovered from addiction.
 They are the unsung heroes of this epic battle.

 Join the Journey